codsen/codsen/packages/object-delete-key/readme.md

 // => { a: 'a' }
 ```

-The example above didn't specified the `cleanup`, so this package will delete all empty carcases of objects/arrays.
+The example above didn't specified the `cleanup`, so this package _will_ delete all empty carcases of objects/arrays by default.
 When `cleanup` is off, the result would be this:

 ```js
 deleteKey(